 It’s possible to write valuable & personalized emails, target the right audience, and still end up in the spam folder.
-If you haven’t followed deliverability best practices, this could happen because your email address has been blocked.
+If you haven’t followed deliverability best practices, this could happen because your email address has been blacklisted.

 In this article, you’ll find: